mapbox/mapbox-navigation-ios-examples/readme.md

 ## To add an example:

+1. Add the example to `/Examples`.
 1. Add the example name to the `Constants.swift`.
-1. Add corresponding example name and class name to `ExampleTableViewController.swift`.
 1. Run the app.